marijnh/Eloquent-JavaScript/20_node.md

 {{index "package.json", dependency}}

-In the `npm install` example, there is a ((warning)) that the `package.json` file does not exist.
+In the `npm install` example, you could see a ((warning)) about the fact that the `package.json` file did not exist.
 It is recommended to create such a file for each project, either manually or by running `npm init`.
 It contains some information about the project, such as its name and ((version)), and lists its dependencies.

-The robot simulation from [Chapter ?](#robot), as modularized in [Exercise 10.1](modules#modular_robot), might use a `package.json` file like this:
+The robot simulation from [Chapter ?](#robot), as modularized in [Exercise 10.1](modules#modular_robot), might have a `package.json` file like this:

 ```{lang: "application/json"}